Iodine Deficiency: Risk Factors, Symptoms, and Solutions

 My favorite nascent iodine supplement is Detoxadine.
 It is a certified organic nascent iodine that is created from salt deposits over 7,000 feet below the surface of the earth.
 This is a pure and concentrated form of iodine supplement.
 It is the best iodine supplement for thyroid health that I can find on the market.
 It supports your healthy iodine levels, thyroid health, hormonal health, energy levels, brain health, endocrine health, and detoxification.

 Detoxadine contains about 650 mcg per drop (3 drops = 1.95 mg).
-I recommend that you start with a week where you take 1 drop daily, on the 2nd week take 2 drops daily and on the 3rd week take 3 drops daily.
+I recommend that you start with a week where you take 1 drop daily, on the 2nd week take 2 drops daily, and on the 3rd week take 3 drops daily.
 This will give you energy so it is best to take on an empty stomach in the morning or with your first meal.

 It’s a convenient and affordable solution with each bottle containing a six-month supply of iodine when used as directed.
-If you have a particular health condition, it is always advisable to work with your health care practitioner on this.
+If you have a particular health condition, it is always advisable to work with your healthcare practitioner on this.

 I would also recommend taking 200-400 mcg of selenium daily if you are concerned with thyroid autoimmunity (Hashimoto’s) and are looking to supplement with iodine.
 Selenium plays an important in producing selenoproteins that reduce inflammation and thyroid autoimmunity.